vigneshwar221B/yomikit-mac/README.md

 # YomiKit

-A macOS screen text hooker, primarily designed for Japanese.
+A native macOS screen text hooker, primarily designed for Japanese.

 Select a screen region, and YomiKit captures it periodically, runs OCR via Apple's Vision framework, detects text changes, and outputs via clipboard and/or a WebSocket server for external app consumption.